Having a Working Holiday Visa in Australia

 We’ll explain the process using Westpac’s website but it will be a similar process with either of the other main banks.

 Firstly, head over to Westpac’s website and under the ‘Accounts for’ menu, select ‘Moving or new to Australia’.
-On the next page, select ‘Living and working in Australia’ from the same drop down menu and then click on the red button, which says ‘Open now’ and follow the instructions.
+Secondly, on the next page, select ‘Living and working in Australia’ from the same drop-down menu.
+Following this, click on the red button, which says ‘Open now’ and follow the instructions.

 Get a Sim Card